noiseprotocol/noise_spec/noise.md

 This section collects various security considerations:

  * **Termination**:  Preventing attackers from truncating a stream of transport messages is an application responsibility.
-See above.
+See previous section.

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully follow